B-Anonymous-King/pythoncheatsheet/README.md

 # pythoncheatsheet
-Here you can access the python cheatsheet
+## Here you can access the python cheatsheet
+Copy or Download the zip file